 4.3.3 Comparison of Mutation and Resistance Level Calls using the Sierra web service and Seq2Res

-For every sequence in dataset A and dataset B, the DRMs reported using the Sierra web service (Liu and Shafer, 2006) was compared to those reported for the same sequence by Seq2Res.
+For every sequence in dataset A and dataset B, the DRMs reported using the Sierra web service (Liu and Shafer, 2006) was compared to those reported for the same sequence analyzed by Seq2Res.
 The one to one comparison of DRMs in every sequence reported by Sierra web service and RAMICS as part of Seq2Res, showed that except for a single drug resistant mutation in reverse transcriptase codon position 236 in a sequence from dataset A, there was a 100% congruency in DRMs calls.
 In the sequence from dataset A, Sierra web service reported amino acid Leucine (236L) while RAMICS reported wild type amino acid Proline (236P) at the discordant codon position.

 4.3.4 Drug Resistant Mutations in the selected test sequences for simulation

 The ten ‘seed’ sequences used for simulation were analyzed using web sierra.
 The five ‘resistant’ sequences were confirmed to have multiple DRMs, many of which convey resistance to various drugs DRMs (Table 4.4).
 The five ‘sensitive’ sequences, on the other hand, were confirmed to contain no DRMs (Table 4.4).

 The Sierra web service reports DRMs resistance levels in five categories including high-level resistance, intermediate resistance, low-level resistance, potential low-level resistance and susceptible.
-The five categories are converted to a three class resistance level, which Resistance (R), Intermediate (I) and Susceptible (S) classifications, according to the Stanford HIVDB algorithm (Table 4.5).
+The five categories are converted to a three class resistance level, which includes Resistance (R), Intermediate (I) and Susceptible (S) classifications, according to the Stanford HIVDB algorithm (Table 4.5).
 The five resistant sequences with DRMs were observed to be highly resistant to most of the antiretroviral drugs while the five sequences without any DRMs were observed to be sensitive to the antiretroviral drugs (Table 4.6).

 4.3.2.
 Quality Trim analysis of simulated data

 The quality trimming report for the 105 simulated datasets showed that there was no sequence reads discarded in any dataset as a result of poor quality.
 Because the same simulator ART using the same quality profile produced all the simulated datasets, we analyzed the quality of one of the 105 simulated datasets.
+The selected dataset had 2985786 bases before trimming and 2979626 bases after trimming.
+6160 bases were trimmed out of 10,000 sequences.
+On average, less than a base (0.6162) was trimmed per sequence.
 The mean quality of the sequence reads in the dataset did not seem to change before trimming and after trimming.
-The read mean quality score was observed to be between 30 and 32 in both untrimmed and trimmed state (Figure 4.1).
-The median quality score at every 10th base position from all sequence reads was observed to be above 30 across the sequence reads (Figure 4.1).
+The read mean quality score was observed to be between 30 and 32 in both untrimmed and trimmed state (Figure 4.13).
+The median quality score at every 10th base position from all sequence reads was observed to be above 30 across the sequence reads (Figure 4.14).
 Similar quality scores in sequence reads were observed in the other 104 simulated datasets.

 4.3.5 Optimal codon positions of the amplicons in the simulated datasets